-Good Citizen Award given - Farmville
+Good Citizen award given - Farmville

 • Patriotism (unselfish loyalty to American ideals)

-Rachel received a DAR Good Citizen pin and certificate, a monetary award and a red, white and blue, braided Honor Cord to wear during the graduation ceremony.
+Bates received a DAR Good Citizen pin and certificate, a monetary award, and a red, white, and blue, braided Honor Cord to wear during the graduation ceremony.